Who Is This Credit Card Best For?

 Use this card whenever you’re at Best Buy and pay your balance in full each month, or you’ll quickly cancel out the benefit of your rewards.
 As for other everyday purchases, consider pairing this with a general cash-back rewards card, which may offer more lucrative rewards and certainly will give you more redemption flexibility.
 In fact, with another card, you may even have the option to buy Best Buy gift cards with your rewards.

 If you’re looking for time to pay off a big electronics purchase, you’re probably better off getting a general rewards card with an introductory 0% APR.
-If you wind up taking longer to pay it off than you expected, you’ll only have to pay interest on the remaining balance rather than on the full amount.
+If you wind up taking longer to pay it off than you expected, you’ll only have to pay interest on the remaining balance instead of the full original amount.

-Citibank ranked about average in J.D.
-Power’s 2019 survey of customer satisfaction with national card issuers.
-But Best Buy, it’s worth noting, ranked highest in a comparable survey that gauged satisfaction with appliance retailers.
+Citibank ranked about in the middle of J.D.
+Power’s 2019 Credit Card Satisfaction Study, finishing sixth out of 11 issuers with a rating of “About average.”
+But Best Buy, it’s worth noting, ranked highest in a comparable survey that gauged satisfaction with four big-box appliance retailers.

 Conveniently, you can redeem your reward certificates using the Best Buy mobile app, print them out, or just ask the cashier to look up your available certificates.
 You can also use the Best Buy Pay app to pay with your card through your mobile phone.